Franz Seldte

-Franz Seldte (29 June 1882 – 1 April 1947) was a German politician who served as the Reich Minister for Labour from 1933 to 1945.
-Prior to his ministry, Seldte served as the Federal Leader of Der Stahlhelm World War I ex-servicemen's organisation from 1918 to 1934.
-Ideologically, he identified as a national conservative.
+Tobias Wilhelm Franz Seldte (29 June 1882 – 1 April 1947) was a German reactionary politician who served as the Reich Minister for Labour in Nazi Germany.
+Prior to his ministry, Seldte was a founding leader of Der Stahlhelm World War I ex-servicemen's organisation from 1918 to 1934.

 Early life and education

 Born in Magdeburg in the Prussian province of Saxony, Seldte was the son of an owner of a factory producing chemical products and soda water.
 He attended the Wilhelm-Raabe-Gymnasium in Magdeburg and, after an apprenticeship as a salesman, studied chemistry at the universities of Braunschweig and Greifswald.
 In 1908 he took over the business of his early deceased father.
 As an officer of the German Army he was wounded in World War I and lost his left arm.
 He then became a front reporter.
-Awarded with the Iron Cross 2nd and 1st class, Seldte also was promoted to the rank of Hauptmann d.R. in the 66th Infantry Regiment.
+Awarded with the Iron Cross 2nd and 1st class, Seldte also was promoted to the rank of Hauptmann der Reserve in the 66th Infantry Regiment.